 A common practice among Harry Potter fans is to discuss which house they would belong to if they went to Hogwarts.
 I myself have participated in my fair share of these conversations.
 Wizardingworld.com is a website where Harry Potter fans can engage in all sorts of personalized activities, including creating a “Wizarding Passport,” which includes your favorite foods, your wand type, your Patronus and, most importantly, your house.
 There are quizzes for each of these subjects, and I took the Sorting Hat quiz.
 It asks strange questions about which pet you would bring to Hogwarts, whether you prefer dawn or dusk and what scenarios bother you the most.
 It does not ask about which house you feel you belong in.

-When I took it, I got placed in Ravenclaw.
+When I took the Harry Potter house quiz, I got placed in Ravenclaw.
 However, as I thought more about it, I wasn’t completely comfortable with the selection — I feel like I am also extraordinarily cunning and determined, which would put me in Slytherin.
 I consulted some of my Potterhead friends about the selection and they agreed with the wizarding world assessment.
 I was extraordinarily confused and didn’t know what to do.

 But then I came to a realization: The only factor that really matters in your house selection is which house you feel you should belong to.
 This is a clear theme throughout “Harry Potter and the Chamber of Secrets” where there is this conflict within Harry about whether or not he was correctly placed in Gryffindor.
 Dumbledore himself emphasizes that Harry has many Slytherin qualities like resourcefulness, determination, the ability to speak Parseltongue and a “certain disregard for rules.”
 Harry then ponders whether he should have been placed in Slytherin, but Dumbledore explains the reasoning for why the Sorting Hat makes these possibly odd selections: “It is our choices, Harry, that show what we truly are, far more than our abilities.”